nystudio107/craft-imageoptimize/README.md

 It's important to create optimized images for frontend delivery, especially for mobile devices.
 If you want to learn more about it, read the [Creating Optimized Images in Craft CMS](https://nystudio107.com/blog/creating-optimized-images-in-craft-cms) article.

-Once ImageOptim is installed, optimized versions of image transforms are created with you having to do anything.
+Once ImageOptim is installed, optimized versions of image transforms are created without you having to do anything.
 This makes it great for client-proofing websites.

 ## Configuring ImageOptim